open3e/open3e/README.md

 Since V0.4.0 `-cnfg devices.json` is default and does not need to get specified.

-Since V0.5.0 all data point definitions are checked for correct length values.
-If you get an assert error please check you customer specific data point definitions!
+Since V0.5.0 all data point codecs definitions are checked for correct length values.
+If you get an assert error please check you customer specific data point codec definitions!

 <br>